meadams2/CS121Project3/README.md

 The goal of this project is to build a procedural horse-race game in C++.
 The main focuses of this project are to become more comfortable with the basics of C++ such as I/O, conditions, loops, data types, and randomization.

+## Progress

+Code working as of 5:37 pm 1/31/2025.
+Fully functional program in "final" executable file.

 ## Needed Functions

 - advance() flips a coin using randomization and either moves the current horse or doesn't.
 The function is a void and will return nothing.